simpelcity/ppl-solutions-website/README.md

 npm i sass
 ```

-You need to execute them in this order in order for the .gitignore to not take the node_modules with the commits.
+You need to execute them in this order for the .gitignore to not take the node_modules with the commits.

 Next-up, you will need to add some scripts into the "scripts" section of package.json:
 ```json